getlackey/inline-edit/lib/directives/search.md

         match="produtcCode"
     ></lk-search>

+## Search multiple properties

+Sometime we want to search by either title or product code

+    <lk-search
+        name="configurators.my-item.components"
+        resource="components"
+        match="produtcCode,title"
+    ></lk-search>

+That will also change the default template to show both results separated by space

 ## Convert schema
 On some occasions we need to have an easy way of changing the format of the data we are pushing to the list